2 ZERO HUNGER

 • Collaboration with Hokudai Food Bank

 The Hokkaido University CO-OP, which works closely with Hokkaido University as part of the campus community, collaborates with the student volunteer group “Hokudai Food Bank.”
-Through this partnership, the CO-OP provides surplus food items—such as unsold rice balls and bread—to children’s centers in Sapporo free of charge.
+Through this partnership, the CO-OP provides surplus food items—such as unsold rice balls and bread—to children’s centres in Sapporo free of charge.
 This initiative contributes to reducing food loss on campus and supporting local food assistance efforts.

 Impact